top of page

 • Do I Need to be a Registered Agent in Order to Purchase Medical Marijuana for a Minor?

 Qualified patients under 18 years of age cannot purchase medical marijuana from a dispensary.
 The legal guardian or parent is required to apply as a registered agent to buy medical marijuana for a minor.
+The parent or legal guardian must be listed on the written certification completed by the qualified medical practitioner.
+If not listed on the written certification, the parent or legal guardian must register with the CCA to receive medical cannabis on behalf of the patient.

 • How Many Patients Can a Registered Agent Serve?